hpc-maths/samurai/docs/source/reference/finite_volume_schemes.rst

 Convection
 ++++++++++

-The convection operators are accessible via the function :code:`make_convection_SHEME<FieldType>(...)`, where :code:`SHEME` must be replaced with the name of desired the discrete scheme.
+The convection operators are accessible via the function :code:`make_convection_SCHEME<FieldType>(...)`, where :code:`SCHEME` must be replaced with the name of desired the discrete scheme.
 Two discrete schemes are implemented: :code:`upwind` and :code:`weno5` (Jiang & Shu).
 The mathematical operator implemented is :math:`\nabla \cdot (a \otimes u)`, which corresponds to :math:`a\cdot\nabla u` if :math:`a` is divergence-free.